This post was updated on May 15, 2020.

-As relations between the US and Cuba ease, Cuba’s tourism boom is starting to expand.
 Though it’s now technically possible for American’s to visit as tourists, there are still some restrictions in place, which can be a bit challenging to navigate on your own.
-The “People to People” program is the officially sanctioned program permitting American’s to visit and if you go with the gay group tour it qualifies under program.
+The “People to People” program is the officially sanctioned program permitting American’s to visit and if you go with the gay group tour it qualifies under the program.
 It’s a great option for any nationality and particularly for American’s since they help you navigate the restrictions.
 Flights to Cuba are typically done via a charted airline to Havana, but this is changing with some commercial flights slowly being allowed.

 While Cuba is becoming more accessible as a tourist destination, it’s important to note that traveling to Cuba can be more challenging and cumbersome that most tourist destinations.
 Cuba has strict visa rules, internet can be difficult to find, some credit and debit cards may not work and understanding the exchange and dual currency are all things you’ll face.